 I think it’s easy when you stand in one place to say, ‘Gosh, they should be doing better.’
 But have you been in their shoes?” said Bob Thomas, co-founder of the Whistleblower Law Collaborative LLC.

 As we always tell clients, being a whistleblower is hard.
-It is important to have attorneys who understand the process, and can help navigate government programs.
-Preparation and experience is key.
+It is important to have attorneys who understand the process and can help navigate government programs.
+Preparation and experience are key.